timetre/markdown-cv/index.md

 Software Engineer specialized in payment and billing systems.
 Supportive and enthusiastic team player dedicated to streamlining processes and efficiently resolving project issues.
-Willing to take ownership of core components, especially in payments billing and monetization ecosystems.
+Willing to take ownership of core components and lead the way, especially in payments billing and monetization ecosystems.

 ## Experiences